Ricky Dobbs

-Ricky Dobbs (born January 31, 1988) is a United States Navy officer and former college football quarterback for the United States Naval Academy.
+Clarence Ricky Dobbs Jr. (better known as Ricky Dobbs; born January 31, 1988) is a United States Navy officer, politician and former college football quarterback for the United States Naval Academy who served as the District 1 Douglas County, Georgia Commissioner from May 19, 2023 to September 4, 2024.
 During the 2009 season he broke the single season college football record for most rushing touchdowns by a quarterback with 27.

-High school
+Early life

+Born Clarence Ricky Dobbs Jr. in Atlanta, Georgia, Dobbs' parents divorced when he was two years old.
+He was raised by his mother, who battled drug addiction, while his father started a new family.
+His mother had five heart attacks while Dobbs was a teenager.
+His father was an electrician and his mother was a beautician.

 Dobbs was known as "the Mayor" by his teachers at Douglas County High School in Douglasville, Georgia.
 He was the recipient of the Faculty Cup at his commencement ceremony in 2006.
 Dobbs was also voted Homecoming King & Mr.DCHS by his peers.

 He had an offer to play wide receiver for Georgia Tech, but chose Navy in part because of medical benefits for himself and family as well as opportunities beyond football and service to his country.

-College football career
+College career

 Dobbs ran the triple option offense for the Navy Midshipmen.

 2008 season

 Dobbs rushed for 499 yards and eight touchdowns.
 Navy was honored at the White House in April 2009 for winning a sixth straight Commander-in-Chief's Trophy, and Dobbs said he autographed a helmet presented to President Barack Obama five times "so Obama would remember him".